benlacey57/Python-YouTube-Downloader/README.md

 }
 ```

-"quality": "1080p" sets the default video quality to 1080p for downloads.
+The `"quality": "1080p"` sets the default video quality to 1080p for downloads.
 You can adjust this to other supported resolutions like 720p, 480p, etc, depending on your needs.

-"download_path": "./downloads" specifies the default path where the downloaded videos will be saved.
+The `"download_path": "./downloads"` specifies the default path where the downloaded videos will be saved.
 You can change this to any valid directory path on your system.

 ## Features